alperkaradag/alperkaradag.github.io/README.md

 **Project Name:** Prelude

 **Project Description:** Prelude is a cloth defect detection software.
-It uses Faster Regional Convolutional Neural Networks to detect defects and then it generates comprehensive reports about the defects so that the textile company managers can be informed.
+It uses YOLOv4 Object Detector to detect defects and then it generates comprehensive reports about the defects so that the textile company managers can be informed.

 **Group Members**